 Spray painting brass may seem difficult, but actually it is quite easy when you use some of the tips below.

-However, before you start applying paint, you first you will need to check if your object is actually made of brass.
+However, before you start applying paint, first you will need to check if your object is actually made of brass.
 Some manufacturers paint steel objects with a brass color, so you would have a brass-plated item, not a brass item.

 Do a magnet test and see if the object is attracted to the metal.
 If the object does attract the magnet, then you have a steel object.
 If the magnet is not attracted, then you have a genuine brass object.
-Keep in mind that white metal with painted on brass will yield the same non-magnetic result.
+Keep in mind white metal with painted on brass will yield the same non-magnetic result.
 To be sure, you can scratch the item with a hard, sharp surface (in an inconspicuous place, of course) to see if the scratch reveals a silver or white underneath the surface, which would indicate you do not have a fully brass item.

 Once you're certain you're dealing with a genuine brass object, the following steps will guide you to the perfect spray paint job.